Stella Maris: Star of the Sea

 Send

-Our evil do thou dispel, Entreat (for us) all good things. |
+forth light to the blind, Our evil do thou dispel, Entreat (for us) all good things. |

 Monstra